Fountain Valley High School: Advanced placement

 Fountain Valley High School has an advanced placement (or AP) program which allows high school students to study college-level course work.
-Nearly every AP course available is offered at FVHS.
+A wide range of AP courses in every subject area are offered at the school.

 Athletics

 The school currently competes in the Sunset League and is a part of the California Interscholastic Federation Southern Section (CIF).
 Before 1974, the school competed in the Irvine League.
 The school fields all of the following sports: boys' baseball, basketball, cross country running, American football, golf, soccer, swim, tennis, track and field, volleyball, water polo and wrestling.
 On the girls' side, Fountain Valley fields the sports of basketball, cross country, field hockey, golf, soccer, softball, swimming, tennis, track and field, volleyball and water polo.
-In the past, there were gymnastics and badminton teams.
+The school previously had a badminton team that was removed sometime until being reintoduced in 2018.
+In the past, FVHS had a gymnastics team.

+Fountain Valley lacks a stadium of its own, so it uses Huntington Beach, Westminster, or Orange Coast College’s stadium.